All guides

 Storage and timing

 Analysis quality depends directly on sample freshness.
-Follow these timelines for reliable results.
+Follow these timelines for a reliable result.

 0–2 h